 As a member of the Green Party, I abide by the principles and values contained within our Ten Key Values, and the positions delineated in the Green Party Platform.
 These are the documents that guide the positions I take on issues specific to New York and my district.

-The following is a list of items for which I would introduce legislation if elected to the City Council.
+The following is a list of items for which I would introduce legislation if elected to the State Senate.
 This is by no means a complete list.
-These are issues for which I have either advocated or that were brought to my attention by other activists and advocates in the community.
-Please contact me with inquiries about my position on any issue that I haven’t listed.
+These are issues for which I have either advocated, or that were brought to my attention by other activists and advocates in the community.
+Please contact me with inquiries about my position on any issue that I haven’t listed by visiting my Community Forum page.
 You can also see answers that I’ve provided on questionnaires and surveys that have been sent to me by various advocacy groups on my “Questionnaire Responses” page which can be found under the “My Campaign” tab:

 - Support of “100% by 2030” initiative to transition to renewable energy.